ajosedev/knowledge/zettel/20220509015158-design-systems-flywheel.md

 # Design systems flywheel
-#breakdown
-The Flywheel Effect - Small wins accumulate over time, creating momentum that keeps your business growing.
-Also known as the virtuous loop or virtuous cycle.
-A system where one desirable event leads to another in a continuous cycle of reinforcement.

-Looking at your design system as a business, this can be applied as a method for growing your design system.
+Looking at your design system as a business, the [[20220627113731-flywheel-virtuous-loop|flywheel effect]] can be applied as a method for growing your design system.

 ![[Design system flywheel.png]]

 Here’s how the Design System Flywheel works: